 Disability Payments Cannot Be Sent to Some Countries

-While the United States has special agreements with some countries, there are other countries where the agency cannot send payments.
-If you visit Cuba or North Korea for more than 30 days, the Social Security Administration will hold your payments until you return to the United States or to another country where the agency can continue payments.
+The United States has special agreements with some countries for continuing your disability payments.
+However, the agency cannot send payments to certain countries.
+Suppose you visit Cuba or North Korea for more than 30 days.
+In that case, the Social Security Administration will hold your payments until you return to the United States or to another country where the agency can continue payments.

 The Social Security Administration cannot send payments if you are in the following countries unless you meet special eligibility requirements:

 The Social Security Administration provides an online tool to find out more about getting your benefits while abroad.
-Enter your information online to ensure you will continue receiving benefits.
+Enter your information on its International Programs page to ensure you will continue receiving benefits.

-Call Berger and Green for Help With Your Disability Today
+Get in Touch With Berger and Green for Help with Your Disability Today

-If you receive Social Security disability payments and plan to travel abroad for more than 30 days, it’s important to consider how this may affect your disability benefits.
-In many cases, you will just need to complete specific paperwork and the Social Security Administration will mail your payments to you in another country.
-However, this is not always true.
+If you receive Social Security Disability payments and plan to travel abroad for more than 30 days, consider how this may affect your disability benefits.
+In many cases, you would need to complete specific paperwork, and then the Social Security Administration would mail your payments to you in another country.

 Call Berger and Green today at (412) 661-1400 to get started.
 Our team will review your case for free.